Chichicastenango Patron’s Day

 Return to Antigua & Tecpán Lunch

 We will return to Antigua Guatemala.
 On the way, we suggest making a stop in Tecpán for lunch.
 This will be on your own.
-After lunch, we'll arrive in Antigua around 4:30 to 5:00 P.M.
+After lunch, we'll arrive in Antigua around 4:30 - 5:00 P.M.

 What You’ll Experience